 Although it is important to provide opportunities for your students and residents to master the competencies expected for their stage of learning, it is also important to remember that medical education is about much more than learning a huge amount of knowledge and skills - medical education transforms lay people into physicians.
-Through reflecting on their experiences of caring for patients, studying, working as a member of a team of health professionals and with your guidance as a mentor and role model, our students and residents learn to think and feel like physicians.
-Students and residents, during their clinical training have experiences which are difficult and often emotionally challenging. "...students are admitted into a profession where they are privy to the highs and lows of life and the human condition.
-Doctors see people at their best, at their worst, at their strongest and at their most vulnerable.
-Doctors frequently see things which most of the population will only encounter rarely.
-Doctors deal with situations which others can usually avoid."
-This can be exciting and it can be terrifying; they need teachers who care for them as people as they navigate this lifechanging journey.
+Through reflecting on their experiences of caring for patients, working as a member of a team of health professionals and with your guidance as a mentor and role model, our students and residents learn to think and feel like physicians.
+This can be exciting and it can be terrifying; they need teachers who care for them as people as they navigate this life-changing journey.